GruberMarkus/Export-RecipientPermissions/docs/README.md

 	$_.throttlingpolicyid | Get-ThrottlingPolicy
 }
 ```

+For ideal results, make sure that all Active Directory servers, Exchange servers and the machine the script is executed on are installed in the same language, ideally in English.
+Language refers to the system language, not just the language of the graphical user interface (for example, a German language pack on an English system is considered English).
+If languages are different, well-known accounts and groups may be represented in different languages depending if a job is run locally, against Active Directory or against Exchange.
+Not all queries return language independent identifiers such as SIDs or GUIDs, so the script can not differentiate here.
+Neither the script nor Windows itself has a translation table from 'NT AUTHORITY\SELF' to 'NT-AUTORITÄT\SELBST'.
+An example:
+- Mailbox access rights are queried remotely against an Exchange installed in English language, so 'NT AUTHORITY\SELF' is returned
+- Send As rights on-prem are queried against Active Directory but interpreted locally by a client installed in German language.
+Even after applying an English language pack, 'NT-AUTORITÄT\SELBST' is returned instead of 'NT AUTHORITY\SELF'.
 # 2. FAQ
 ## 2.1.
 Which permissions are required?
 Export-RecipientPermissions uses the following Exchange PowerShell cmdlets: